 If a bite occurs or if infectious material (such as saliva) from a bat gets into the eyes, nose, mouth, or a wound, the traveler should wash the affected area thoroughly and get medical advice immediately.
-Any suspected or documented bite or scratch from a bat should be grounds for seeking postexposure rabies immunoprophylaxis in any destination in the world.
+Any suspected or documented bite or scratch from a bat anywhere in the world should be grounds for seeking postexposure rabies immunoprophylaxis.

 People usually know when they have been bitten by a bat.
 However, bats have tiny teeth, and not all wounds may be apparent.
-Travelers should seek medical advice even in the absence of an obvious bite wound if they wake up to find a bat in the room or see a bat in the room of a sleeping child.
+Travelers should seek medical advice even in the absence of an obvious bite wound if they wake up to find a bat in the room or see a bat in the room of an unattended child.